ConductorTechnologies/cioapps/instructions/maya.md

 ### Shared installation

-If you'd like to make the plugin accessible to others on your network, use one of the methods below:
+If you'd like to make the plugin accessible to others on your network, set the MAYA_MODULE_PATH environment variable to the install location.
+The example below is for Mac/Linux.
+For Windows, please use the **Edit Environment Variables** panel.
-1. Share the conductor.mod file with colleagues so they can add it to their Maya environment.
-You'll find it in your Maya prefs/modules folder.
-2. Point the MAYA_MODULE_PATH environment variable to the Conductor install location as shown below.

 ```bash
 # Add the Conductor module install location to the MAYA_MODULE_PATH.